Lectoure

-Lectoure (/fr/; Gascon: Leitora /oc/) is a commune in the Gers department in the Occitanie region in southwestern France.
+Lectoure (/fr/; Gascon: Leitora /oc/; Latin Lactora) is a commune in the Gers department in the Occitanie region in southwestern France.

 It is located 32 km north of Auch, the capital of the department, 30 km south of Agen and approximately 76 km northwest of Toulouse.

 In 1473, the seneschal, the crown's agent of order, was created for the county of Armagnac.
 The building out of which the seneschal operated, Seneschalcy of Armagnac, was built in the commune of Lectoure.
 The position/building remained active until the French Revolution, in which it was abolished and abandoned by 1835.

 Geography

 The village is located on the right bank of the Gers, which flows north through the western part of the commune.
 The river Auroue forms part of the commune's southeastern and northeastern borders.